Planning and Preparation

 I do worry about checking bags at curbside with small children in tow.
 I always feel more comfortable getting the kids inside the terminal and away from the hectic traffic at airports, unless there are two parents (one can get the kids inside the terminal and one can deal with the luggage outside).

 Getting through security with little ones and all their stuff can be the most stressful 20 minutes of the trip.
-With everyone needing to get their shoes off (even young ones) and so many items to send through the scanner, planning for airport security procedures is key to keeping your sanity through out the process.
+With almost everyone needing to get their shoes off (kids 12 and under can leave their shoes on) and so many items to send through the scanner, planning for airport security procedures is key to keeping your sanity throughout the process.
 Make sure that everyone has easy off/on shoes and keep metal jewelry to a minimum to reduce the need for slipping it off and on.
 Have all boarding passes and identifications ready and together before starting through security.
 Some larger airports will have a family line and most TSA agents are understanding and try to ease the experience for children.
 Giving yourself plenty of time to get through security is the best advice; rushing leads to mistakes, which only prolong the process.

 On the Plane